-The obligation on a payor spouse to provide spousal or child support to his or her dependents is one that the law takes very seriously.
-Whether in a separation agreement or as ordered by the court, the inclusion of a life insurance clause is a necessary security measure to ensure that the payor’s dependents, to whom spousal and child support is owed, are not left financially destitute in the event of the payor’s untimely death.
+The obligation on a payor to provide spousal or child support to his or her dependents is one that the law takes very seriously.
+Whether in a separation agreement or as ordered by the court, the maintenance of a life insurance policy is a necessary security measure to ensure that the payor’s dependents, to whom spousal and child support is owed, are not left financially destitute in the event of the payor’s untimely death.

 In fact, courts are given broad authority under family law statutes to not only order that a payor maintain his or her life insurance with the recipient as beneficiary, but also to direct a payor to obtain such insurance if he or she does not already have it, to secure the recipient’s source of support.
 This is a critical point.
 Not only are payors responsible for providing monthly support, but they will also have the added expense of monthly life insurance premiums, which can become quite expensive depending on the type of insurance policy obtained.

 One way to keep these premiums minimal is to negotiate purchasing a fixed term policy that spans for just the duration child support or spousal support is owed.

 Another way is consulting with your lawyer to determine what the appropriate face value amount should be, and trying to negotiate and agree upon a figure that is sufficient to cover that amount.